Ntare22/financial-modelling-app/README.md

 ## Acknowledgments

-- Hat tip to anyone whose code was used
-- Inspiration
-- etc
+- A Shoutout to [Nelson Sakwa](https://www.behance.net/sakwadesignstudio) for inpisiring the design.